Quick Gains: Unveiling Short-Term FD Rate Options

 1. How do I choose the best short-term FD rate?

-To choose the best short-term FD rate, compare rates offered by different banks and financial institutions.
-Also, look for additional benefits like higher interest rates for senior citizens, tenures offered, etc.
+To choose the best short-term FD rate, compare different.
+Also, look for additional benefits like higher interest rates for senior citizens.

 2. How does the tenure affect short-term FD rates?